mcnakhaee/us2020election/README.md

 status](https://www.r-pkg.org/badges/version/instaloadeR)](https://CRAN.R-project.org/package=instaloadeR)
 <!-- badges: end --><!-- badges: end -->

-The goal of us2020election is to provide a tidy way have access to the transcripts of speeches given by various US politician in the context of the 2020 US Presidential Election.
-The text of transcripts have been scraped from [rev.com](https://www.rev.com/blog/transcript-category/2020-election-transcripts).
+The goal of us2020election is to provide a tidy way to have access to the transcripts of speeches given by various US politicians in the context of the 2020 US Presidential Election.
+Transcripts have been scraped from [rev.com](https://www.rev.com/blog/transcript-category/2020-election-transcripts).
-Some other information such as location and type of speech have been manually added to the dataset.
+Some other information, such as location and type of speech, have been manually added to the dataset.
+The dataset has the following columns:

+`speaker`: Who gave the speech

+`title`: a title or a description of speech

+`text`: the transcript of the speech

+`location`: the location or the platform where the speech was give

+`type`: type of speech (e.g., campaign speech, interview or debate)

 ## Installation